5 Benefits of Embedded Integration Platforms for SaaS Products

 What specific benefits does an embedded integration platform provide?

-We've talked about native integrations, their importance, and how challenging it can be to do them well.
+We've discussed embedded integrations, their importance, and how challenging it can be to do them well.
 We've also introduced the embedded integration platform as a set of tools and processes that can be a game-changer for building, deploying, and supporting native integrations for your customers.
-Next, let’s take an in-depth look at their benefits.
+Next, let's take an in-depth look at the benefits.

 Let's look at how an embedded integration platform can benefit your company and your customers – freeing up your devs for work that enhances your core value proposition.
 With an embedded integration platform, you can: